 So, are Pete’s friends out to get him or is it all happening in his head?
 The film certainly answers this questions, and it does so by taking you for a thoroughly enjoyable ride that ultimately leaves you with an aftertaste, and rightly so.
 In our day and age, it’s refreshing to watch a film that depicts the nightmare that is social anxiety in an accurate, unapologetic way, and that, combined with the fact that All My Friends Hate Me also happens to be ironic, clever, darkly comic and fun, makes it an essential, recommended watch.

-All My Friends Hate Me premiered at the Tribeca Film Festival on Friday, June 11, 2021 and was released in US theaters on March 11 and On Digital Platforms on March 25, 2022.
-The film will be released in cinemas across the UK and Ireland on June 10, 2022.
+All My Friends Hate Me premiered at the Tribeca Film Festival on Friday, June 11, 2021 and is now available to watch on digital and on demand.